jzumbrunn21/MOD_7_group_project/README.md

-# Flask React Project
+# Service Squirrel

-This is the starter for the Flask React project.
+Service Squirrel is full-stack service marketplace for jobs such as cleaning, lawn work and more.
+It was created with React, Redux, and Flask.

 ## Getting started
-1. Clone this repository (only this branch)
+1. Clone this repository (only 'Main' branch)

 2. Install dependencies